saastechacademy/foundation/udm/beginner/product-category-type.md

 }
 ```
 #### 4. Purchase Allow
 - **Purpose**: Purchase Allow also is an optional and special purpose category for a catalog.
-Only the products associated to Purchase Allow Category will be available for purchase from store front in the situation if this category exists.
+Only the products associated to `PURCHASE_ALLOW` Category will be available for purchase from store front in the situation if this category exists.
-- **Category Type**: CATALOG_CATEGORY
+- **Category Type**: `CATALOG_CATEGORY`
-- **Example**: Lets create the Purchase Allow category and place relevant products in it.
+- **Example**: Lets create the `PURCHASE_ALLOW` category and place relevant products in it.
 Items are available for purchase couple weeks after they are available for viewing.
 ```
 {
   "ProductCategory":{
-    "productCategoryId": "PCCT_PURCHASE_ALLOW",
+    "productCategoryId": "PURCHASE_ALLOW",
     "productCategoryTypeId": "CATALOG_CATEGORY",
     "categoryName": "Browse Root"
   }
   "ProductCategoryMember": [
     {
       "productId": "PROD10000",
-      "productCategoryId": "PCCT_PURCHASE_ALLOW",
+      "productCategoryId": "PURCHASE_ALLOW",
       "fromDate": "2023-01-15"
     },
     {
       "productId": "PROD10001",
-      "productCategoryId": "PCCT_PURCHASE_ALLOW",
+      "productCategoryId": "PURCHASE_ALLOW",
       "fromDate": "2023-06-15"
     },
     {
       "productId": "PROD10002",
-      "productCategoryId": "PCCT_PURCHASE_ALLOW",
+      "productCategoryId": "PURCHASE_ALLOW",
       "fromDate": "2023-08-15"
     },
     {
       "productId": "PROD20000",
-      "productCategoryId": "PCCT_PURCHASE_ALLOW",
+      "productCategoryId": "PURCHASE_ALLOW",
       "fromDate": "2023-09-15"
     },
     {
       "productId": "PROD20001",
-      "productCategoryId": "PCCT_PURCHASE_ALLOW",
+      "productCategoryId": "PURCHASE_ALLOW",
       "fromDate": "2023-09-15"
     }
   ]